Call for a free case evaluation

 I was injured by a drunk driver and my insurance company refused to help me with my bills.
 [Rob] got my medical bills paid and obtained reimbursement for my totaled vehicle.
 He worked diligently for over a year to get me the highest possible settlement.

 Rob Kline Can Help You

-If you were in any kind of vehicle accident, or hit by a drunk driver, you need the advice of an experienced personal injury lawyer.
-Call today to get your free, confidential case evaluation.
+If you were in any kind of vehicle accident, or hit by a drunk driver, you need the advice of an experienced Portland personal injury attorney.
+Call today to get a free, confidential case evaluation.